rmilne/redis_proxy/README.md

 - large redis values (>100000 characters) seem to fail when requesting them with python requests and http.client libraries, there may be an issue with how I've implemented the server
 - testing parallel concurrency is challenging, depending on the host the timing of worker processing is inconsistent
 - I had hoped to follow TDD, but test setup added a lot of up-front friction.
 Exploratory development took precedence

+Artifacts:

-- my [trello](https://trello.com/b/JJF4N1CP/rescale-redis-proxy-project) to track my tasks was helpful, but isn't an interesting project artifact
+- my [trello](https://trello.com/b/JJF4N1CP/rescale-redis-proxy-project) to track my tasks was helpful, but isn't an actively useful project artifact